 Disciples make all the trouble and differences.
 They begin to create narrowness and bigotry.
 The pure Message becomes diluted with ignorance. - Swami Yogananda, "Oriental Christ", East-West, March-April 1930.

-"They doctrinate you at every corner," is a fit warning in cult country, and here is more: "The cow forgets she once was a calf" (Proverb).
-Yogananda was a disciple once, and in the end created narrowness and bigotry, he implies.
-He also diluted the pure kriya yoga message through his ignorance.
+"They doctrinate you at every corner," is a fit warning in cult country.
+Here is another: "The cow forgets she once was a calf" (Proverb).
+Yogananda - according to himself, that is - was a disciple once, and in the end created narrowness and bigotry, he implies.
+He also diluted the pure kriya yoga message through his ignorance, according to himself (above).